 - Define a common framework of disclosures that sellers can use across the industry;

-- Offer clear language in the QAG disclosure framework that enables buyers to make informed decisions; and
+- Offer clear language in the IQG disclosure framework that enables buyers to make informed decisions; and

-- Review compliance among QAG-certified companies and facilitate the resolution of disputes and complaints.
+- Review compliance among IQG-certified companies and facilitate the resolution of disputes and complaints.

-Forty-one leading interactive publishers, networks, exchanges, supply-side platforms, demand-side platforms, agency trading desks and other advertising technology companies have been officially certified under the QAG program.
-Nine other leading digital advertising sell-side companies are also in process to gain accreditation under the program.
+Forty-two leading interactive publishers, networks, exchanges, supply-side platforms, demand-side platforms, agency trading desks and other advertising technology companies have been officially certified under the IQG program.
+Seven other leading digital advertising sell-side companies are also in process to gain accreditation under the program.

 TAG’s Business Transparency Committee will contribute to the industry’s progress in promoting transparency.

-Throughout 2015, TAG will work to update and strengthen the QAG program which will be renamed the Inventory Quality Guidelines (IQG) program.
+Throughout 2015, TAG will work to update and strengthen the IQG program.
 It will be expanded to include programmatic advertising buys.
 In addition, a series of disclosures that buyers must provide to sellers of ad inventory will be developed.
 Finally, the program will move from one that is based largely on self-attestation to a fully audited one.